 If you’re looking for free PDF editors that you can rely on for daily office use, then you are reading the right article.
 PDF editors are a dime in a dozen these days, and with the overwhelming choices, it can be a daunting task to sift through them to find the best one.
 Many sites give the ability to edit PDFs with comments online for free.
 Below we’ve rounded up the top-performing ones for your convenience:

 Many haven’t heard one of PDFBear’s features before which is the PDF Split, but this web-based application is one of the niftiest tools any corporate employee should know.
 What it does is split PDF documents into separate portions.
-This is very effective in changing and distributing the right parts of the documents for the right people.
+This is very effective in changing and distributing the right parts of the documents to the right people.

-PDFescape is one of the few PDF editors that have both an online and a standalone application.
+PDFescape is one of the few PDF editors with both an online and a standalone application.
 Suffice it to say that getting the desktop software is the better option, but when you want to keep precious storage on your laptop accessible for more important documents, we say stick to the online version.
 It has the basic tools of its desktop counterpart and is more convenient when you’re out of the office.

 Interface-wise, Sejda also takes the top honors.
 Unlike many PDF editors, Sejda only has a single menu bar to which you can access all of its features.
-It’s not the best platform for when you’re editing or annotating heavily, but for serious touch-ups on the go; it’s perfect.
+It’s not the best platform for when you’re editing or annotating heavily, but for serious touch-ups on the go, it’s perfect.

-Download or go to the editor’s web-based application above and see for yourself which is the best fit.
+Download or go to the editor’s web-based application above and see which is the best fit.
 Always remember that the best PDF editor largely depends on your specific needs.
 So trial and error should be key.
 When you find the right one for you, don’t hesitate to share your discovery with friends.